Rushyverse/api/README.md

 # API

-This project allows to create a PaperMC based server easily in Kotlin.
+This project allows creating a PaperMC based server easily in Kotlin.
 It provides a lot of features to create a Minecraft server.

 ## Usage